ScottSenffner/100-Days-of-Learning/log.md

 **Today's Progress**:
 Continued on with the youtube video of learning how to configure Visual Studio Code for development setup.

 Learned a little bit about using virtual environments or VENV, which I will have to check out his video on.
-[Python Tutorial: VENV (Windows) - How to Use Virtual Environments with the Built-In venv Module](hhttps://www.youtube.com/watch?v=APOPm01BVrk)
+[Python Tutorial: VENV (Windows) - How to Use Virtual Environments with the Built-In venv Module](https://www.youtube.com/watch?v=APOPm01BVrk)

 Code formating is going to be handy as well as Code Runner.

 **Link to youtube video:** [Visual Studio Code (Windows) - Setting up a Python Development Environment and Complete Overview](https://www.youtube.com/watch?v=-nh9rCzPJ20)

+### Day 4: Jan.
+4, 2020

+**Today's Progress**:
+Actually worked on trying to figure out markdown syntax.
+I found a little [Cheat Sheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf), plus the official [Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet/).
+I still need to rap my head around this.
+I kind of see why they didn't follow html format, as you have to close the statement, however, it still takes time to get used to.